aldebaran/libqi/doc/source/messaging/api/server.rst

     :param session: the session used to register services on the master
     :param url: url to bind the server on
-    :return: true on sucess, false on error
+    :return: true on success, false on error

   .. cpp:function:: void stop()